Portugal StartUp Visa: A Guide for US Entrepreneurs

 - Provide all the information with the IAPMEI, I.P and the Foreigner and Border Service (SEF) requires and cooperate with its auditing initiative.

-How Long Is the Incubation Period
+How Long Is The Incubation Period?

-The incubation contract is valid for a year, after which you can renew it for another year based on the parties’ agreement.
-The incubator must be certified.
+The incubation contract is valid for one year, after which you can renew it for another year based on the parties’ agreement.

-Can I Travel with My Dependent Family?
+Can I Travel With My Dependent Family?

-You can travel with your dependent family with the StartUp visa.
+You can travel with your US dependent family with the Start Up visa.
 Dependents are your family members who rely on you, especially for financial support.
 Your dependent family members include:

 - Spouse or civil partner.